Skip to main contentSkip to main navigationSkip to footer content

 Emphasizes the theory and practice of human relations in the work setting, including self-management skills, role as employee, and effective participation in work groups.
 Stresses self awareness, awareness of others, managing stress and emotions, building healthy relationships, interpersonal communications, intercultural sensitivity, conflict resolution, and professional behavior.

-PSYC 201 General Psychology 3.00 Credits
+PSYC 201 Z Introduction To Psychology I 4.00 Credits

-PSYC 202 General Psychology 3.00 Credits
+PSYC 202 Z Introduction To Psychology II 4.00 Credits

 PSYC 203 General Psychology 3.00 Credits